cyberphone/doc/payments/review-secure-payment-confirmation.md

 will later join [BasicCard](https://www.w3.org/TR/payment-method-basic-card/), [PaymentHandler](https://www.w3.org/TR/payment-handler/), and
-[PaymentManifest](https://www.w3.org/TR/payment-method-manifest/) in the growing cemetery of discontinued Google/W3C payment intiatives.
+[PaymentManifest](https://www.w3.org/TR/payment-method-manifest/) in the growing cemetery of discontinued Google/W3C payment specifications.

 Personally, I think it would have been very cool if SPC had challenged the "app" revolution.